paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-002-national-forests.md

 ### Statutory Notes

-#### Repeals
-Section repealed by Pub.
-L. 94–579, title VII, § 706(a), Oct.
-21, 1976, 90 Stat.
-2793, effective on and after Oct.
-21, 1976, insofar as applicable to the issuance of rights-of-way over, upon, under, and through the public lands and lands in the National Forest System.

 #### Codification
 As originally enacted, this section contained following the word “forest” the words “or reservoir site”.
 See sections 665 and 958 of Title 43, Public Lands, which represent the phase of the section here omitted.

 “National forest” substituted in text for “forest reserve” on authority of act Mar.
 4, 1907, ch.
 2907, 34 Stat.
 1269, which provided that forest reserves shall hereafter be known as national forests.

-#### Savings Provision
+#### Repeal; Savings Provision
-Repeal by Pub.
+Section repealed by Pub.
 L. 94–579, title VII, § 706(a), Oct.
 21, 1976, 90 Stat.
-2793, insofar as applicable to the issuance of rights-of-way, not to be construed as terminating any valid lease, permit, patent, etc., existing on Oct.
-21, 1976, see note set out under [section 1701 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1701&num=0&edition=prelim), Public Lands.
+2793, effective on and after Oct.
+21, 1976, insofar as applicable to the issuance of rights-of-way over, upon, under, and through the public lands and lands in the National Forest System.
+Such repeal not to be construed as terminating any valid lease, permit, patent, etc., existing on Oct.
+21, 1976, see section 701 of Pub.
+L. 94–579, set out as a note under [section 1701 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1701&num=0&edition=prelim), Public Lands.

 <a id="section-526"></a>